 From the rich red fabrics and ornate golds of the Red Saloon, to the bright yellow regency dining room, painted to mirror the late Lord Hetford’s favourite jumper colour, each room offers a diverse and unique setting, ready to be immortalised in the narrative of a project.

-On multiple occasions Ragley has been the set for large-scale productions including an appearance in Doctor Who’s The Girl in The Fireplace, which saw David Tennant jump through a mirror in The Great Hall on horseback to the aid of Madame de Pompadour.
-In 2013 the Hall was used by Stephen Poliakoff as the setting for the TV Series Dancing on the Edge about a talented jazz band.
+On multiple occasions Ragley has been the set for large-scale film and tv productions including an appearance in Doctor Who’s The Girl in The Fireplace, which saw David Tennant jump through a mirror in The Great Hall on horseback to the aid of Madame de Pompadour.
+In 2013 the Hall was used by Stephen Poliakoff as a filming location for the TV Series Dancing on the Edge about a talented jazz band.

 In 1982, Ragley’s staterooms witnessed antagonist Armand Chauvelin, played by a young Ian Mckellen work against the story’s protagonist Sir Percy Blakeney in the 1982 adaptation of The Scarlet Pimpernel.
-Although it is easy to be lost in fictional tales, Ragley has also been actively used for documentary shows such as BBC’s Countryfile Christmas Special and antiques series Flog It!.
+Although it is easy to be lost in fictional tales, Ragley has also been actively used as a filming location for documentary shows such as BBC’s Countryfile Christmas Special and antiques series Flog It!